 80. Dress up like a Ghost in Phi Ta Khon Festival

 The Phi Ta Khon Festival is celebrated in the Loei province of the Isan region of Thailand.
-A procession takes place on the first day of the festival with people dressed up in colorful costumes masks and makeup as a ghost ascribed to religious scriptures of Buddhism.
+A procession takes place on the first day of the festival.
+People dressed up in colorful costumes, masks and makeup as a ghost.
+These ghosts are ascribed to religious scriptures of Buddhism.